-You’re cordially invited to our very own at-home wedding (that’s right, it was held right in the backyard of our first house) so you might as well make yourself comfortable.
+You’re cordially invited to our very own big fun, small cost backyard wedding (held here in Richmond, VA at our first house). so you might as well make yourself comfortable, because we’re breaking it all down – food, decor, invites, and more.

 First the basics.
 We got married on 7/7/07, our exact two year anniversary of dating (which just happened to fall on a Saturday).
 Unfortunately 36,000 other couples picked the same exact date to get hitched, so we decided to do our best to make everything else about that day feel fresh, fun, and personal.
 And what could be more personal than hosting the 75 person affair in our own backyard?

 Our wedding was pretty much one giant DIY project.
 From the invitations and decor to the food and entertainment, we personalized as much as we could (without breaking the bank) by doing everything with our own four hands.
 And because the event was at our home sweet home, we were able to put money that otherwise would have been spent decorating a venue into our own home improvements (gifts that kept on giving even years later).
 For example, we knew our old jagged patio was a tripping trauma waiting to happen…

 … so we invested some of our wedding money towards replacing the old slate patio with a new cobblestone paver version, which created the perfect place for a big wooden buffet table full of delicious gourmet eats and a grilling station for the chefs (John’s uncle and nephew) – who donned customized aprons that read: “You may now kiss the cook.”

 Not only did we need a flat surface for serving, we also wanted one for eating and entertaining, which is why we decided to pave our treacherous gravel driveway (heels + gravel = yikes!).